 Rather than paying a flat rate, you pay a certain percentage.
 Usually anywhere from 1 to 15 percent or sometimes more.
 It depends on your policy.

-What to do instead: Ask your insurer to explain all deductibles related to your policy.
+What to do instead: Ask your insurer to explain all deductibles related to your homeowners policy.
 Check to see if they offer flat rate or a percentage.
 Compare rates for both, if available.

 Why we do it: Some “life changes” seem so common that you don’t think your insurer would care.
 They do.